 - Low back pain showed both statistical and clinical improvement within the first 3 months postoperatively, but the improvement was not observed until 12 months postoperatively.

 - Leg radiating pain (LRP) showed both statistical and clinical improvement within the first 3 months and further consistently showed statistical improvement.

 - Low back pain (LBP) improved clinically only until 3 months postoperatively regardless of the type of herniation.

-- LBP showed improvement within the first 3 months postoperatively and plateaued afterward, and Referred buttock pain and radiculopathy showed consistent improvement until 12 months postoperatively.
-This may explain why patients from 12-month follow-up showed improvement in Referred buttock pain and radiculopathy but not Low back pain.
+- Low back pain showed improvement within the first 3 months postoperatively and plateaued afterward, and Referred buttock pain and radiculopathy showed consistent improvement until 12 months postoperatively.
+This may explain why patients from 12-month follow-up showed improvement in referred buttock pain and radiculopathy but not low back pain.

 Surgery versus conservative care

 Research (4) suggests that “evidence comparing the effectiveness of surgical and conservative treatment of symptomatic lumbar disc herniation is controversial.
 (While) surgical treatment patients reported less back pain at six weeks than those receiving conservative therapy, were more likely to report more than a 50% decrease in back pain symptoms from baseline to 6 weeks and reported less physical function disability at 52 weeks.
 The other assessments showed minimal between-group differences with conservative care group, including the null effect (that surgery was not better than conservative care was not an expected result).